Back to Workflows Guides

 Introduction

-Automated testing can catch the obvious code-level problems, but context-specific issues can be missed, such as:
+Automated scans catch obvious code-level problems, but context-specific issues often require manual testing, such as:

 • Keyboard navigation